Tuberculosis Research - Ayel L. R. Batac

 Methodological Approach

-The study also highlights the critical role of community engagement and local leadership in the success of the CWS.
+The study also highlights the critical role of community engagement and local leadership in the success of the community-wide screening.
 The planning and implementation process incorporated culturally grounded strategies to promote trust, reduce stigma, and enhance participation.
 Clinic delivery was shaped by coordinated interagency efforts and informed by previous screening initiatives in the territory.

 By combining epidemiological findings with high-level insights into operational planning and community engagement, this evaluation provides practical evidence to guide future TB control efforts in remote and high-incidence settings—while respecting the local context and the principles of cultural safety.